bruce-hill/tomo/docs/serialization.md

 ## Unserializable Types

 Unfortunately, not all types can be easily serialized.
-In particular, `Thread`s, types, and functions cannot be serialized because their data contents cannot be easily converted to portable byte arrays.
+In particular, types and functions cannot be serialized because their data contents cannot be easily converted to portable byte arrays.
 All other datatypes _can_ be serialized.